MichaelCurrin/table-sniffer/README.md

 ## Sample usage

-There are many `table` elements on this page and one has the class `wikitable`, which is of interest.
+Find a URL which has tables you want to scrape.

 - [en.wikipedia.org/wiki/Python_(programming_language)](https://en.wikipedia.org/wiki/Python_(programming_language))

+It actually has many `table` elements but only one is of interest and has `wikitable` on the class.
+So Table Sniffer will see the domain is Wikipedia and filter to only those tables.

-Run the script against a URL.
+Then run the script against a URL.
 Make sure to quote your URL to escape characters.

 ```sh
 $ python -m table_sniffer.table_sniffer \